*Updated: February 2021*

 Here’s how I’ve shaped Illumint to create a financial partner that meets Millennial couples exactly where they are in life:

-The D.C. financial advisors that I highlighted above bring different backgrounds, perspectives, and services to financial planning.
+The Washington, D.C. financial advisors that I highlighted above bring different backgrounds, perspectives, and services to financial planning.
 They work with different clients and specialize in different aspects of personal finance.
 Yet, they share certain attributes that you absolutely must require from any financial advisor with whom you work:

 There’s certainly a chance that none of the D.C.-area financial advisors listed above offers the specific help that you seek.
 This isn’t an exhaustive list, so you may wish to continue your search elsewhere.
 If that’s the case, I encourage you to check out the following organizations.
 Their members meet many of the same strict standards as the financial advisors that I consider the “best of D.C.”